-Thomas Wadharwa (commonly known as Sekuru Gora) died in 2002 and is one of the world’s most famous mbira players ever.
+Thomas Wadharwa (commonly known as Sekuru Gora) passed away in 2002 and is one of the world’s most famous mbira players ever.
 He is so popular that he is known all around Zimbabwe.
 The first time he played a mbira was when he was 14 and he showed instant talent.

 · Francis Bebey

 Francis Bebey was a UNESCO diplomat and radio journalist.
 Eventually, he devoted his life to the pursuit of music.
 He became very successful during the seventies because of his humorous and popular songs.

 Several other Mbira players can be found in Africa.
 Outside the continent, Western Canada is your best bet of finding people that play the mbira.
 Ever since the ‘80s and ‘90s, people have enjoyed it and passed on the knowledge to following generations.

 As you can see, the mbira is a very attractive and unique musical instrument.
 It is going away because of the increasingly lower number of players.